Course Information

 -

 All swimsuits must be porous and made from fabric materials and only one swimsuit may be worn at any time.
+Technical race suits and compression suits are not allowed.

 -